Global existence of weak solutions to incompressible anisotropic Cahn-Hilliard-Navier-Stokes system

 where the constant $K({\varepsilon}) $ is independent of $n$.
 Since $F_{\varepsilon}(s) \geq 0$, we obtain

 Therefore, there exists a positive constant $K_0=K_0\left({\varepsilon},\rho_*, \rho^*, \bfu_0, \phi_0,r,R\right)$ such that

-\end{proof} The proposition \ref{prop2} shows that if a solution exists on the time interval $[0,T_0)$, then this solution cannot explode near $T_0$.
-Consequently, we conclude that there exists a global existence of the Galerkin approximate sequence that solves the system \eqref{density_T}-\eqref{chemical_T}.
+\end{proof} The proposition \ref{prop2} shows that if a solution exists on the time interval $[0,T_0)$, it cannot blow up as $T_0$.
+Consequently, we conclude that the Galerkin approximate sequence exists globally that solves the system \eqref{density_T}-\eqref{chemical_T}.